 Meet the neighbors

 By comparing ecosystems to neighborhoods, visitors can explore various habitats and discover roles that living creatures—including themselves—play in healthy, thriving environments.
 Live animal exhibits will include underwater views of North American river otters, red pandas, muntjac, prairie dogs, burrowing owls, and more.

 Rather than following a traditional path from exhibit to exhibit, Nature’s Neighborhoods encourages self-directed “adventure play” as a core educational goal.
 Here, children create their own experiences, exploring, discovering and challenging themselves in a safe environment.
 Learn more about a few of our adventure play experiences, including the Bamboo Climber, Eagle's Aerie and Tallgrass Maze - Here's a sampling of some of what we have in store for wildlife adventurers!

 Bamboo Climber: Explore just like our red pandas through this all-new Bamboo Climber Play Experience!
 Live bamboo plantings and an array of vertical, tilted, crossed and intersecting “bamboo” poles add an exciting edge of authenticity to this adventure.

 Eagle’s Aerie (pictured here): Climb up a rope mesh “tunnel” into a giant eagle’s nest!
-From atop this tree house lookout, built around an actual oak tree, children can use a sighting tube or spotting scope to view the Zoo’s bald eagle in the waterfowl aviary.
+From atop this tree house lookout, built around an actual oak tree, children can use a sighting tube or spotting scope for an "eagle's-eye" view of the Zoo.
 Soar through a spiral slide to come back down from the eagle’s aerie.

 Tallgrass Maze: Follow animal tracks through tall perennial grasses, six to eight feet in height.
 Audio programs and sculpted elements suggest the presence of various wild creatures throughout your incredible journey through this tallgrass maze.